19 Animals That Live in Water

 Angelfish are a variety of reef fish that captivate people with their stunning colors and patterns.

-They can be found at depths of up to 600 feet beneath the surface in South American tropical seas, which they call home.
+They live at depths of up to 600 feet beneath the surface in South American tropical seas.

 Being omnivores, angelfish mostly eat small crustaceans.
-Still, when other sources of protein are present, they will also eat them.
+Still, they will also eat other sources of protein when other sources of protein are present.

-Divers and snorkelers exploring the world beneath the seas find them to be a captivating sight, thanks to their versatility and beautiful motions.
+Divers and snorkelers exploring the world beneath the seas find them captivating due to their versatility and beautiful motions.

 19. Alligator